cbab/babeltrace/doc/bindings/python/source/examples.rst

        print(', '.join(event.keys()))

-Print a specific event's field
+Print a specific event field
 ------------------------------

 Reading the field value of an :class:`babeltrace.reader.Event` object